-Besides troubleshooting and repairs, AppleCare+ now comes with an optional plan that you can get to protect your iPhone XS, XS Max, iPhone XR, or other iPhone model against theft and loss.
-Aptly named AppleCare+ with Theft and Loss, the expanded protection plan offers all the provides a more streamlined service with regards to replacing your device if it ever gets lost or stolen.
+Besides the standard repair and troubleshooting service, AppleCare+ also comes with an optional plan that you can get to protect you and your iPhone 11, 11 Pro, 11 Pro Max, or other iPhone model against theft and loss.
+Aptly named AppleCare+ with Theft and Loss, the expanded protection plan offers everything the standard AppleCare+ plan (see section 3 below) has but provides a more streamlined service with regards to replacing your device if it ever gets lost or stolen.

-Using your carrier's insurance plan, you'd have to file all the necessary paperwork like police reports in order to process your claim.
-With AppleCare+ with Theft and Loss, however, replacing your lost and stolen device is much easier and only requires your device to have its Find my iPhone feature enabled at the time it was lost or stolen for verification purposes.
+Using your carrier's insurance plan can be a straight up hassle, and requires you to fill all the necessary paperwork like police reports to get your claim processed.
+In comparison, replacing your lost or stolen device with AppleCare+ with Theft and Loss is much more streamlined in comparison, and only requires your handset to have its Find my iPhone feature enabled at the time it was lost or stolen for verification.

-Apart from that, you'll also need to erase, disable, and transfer ownership of the lost or stolen iPhone before you're cleared to receive a replacement device.
-Once done, you'll have to finalize your claim the insurance company Assurant, which is the same procedure you'd go through if you filed a claim using your carrier's insurance plan.
+Beyond that, you'll also need to erase, disable, and transfer ownership of the lost or stolen iPhone in order to receive a replacement device.
+Once done, you'll have to wrap up your claim with the insurance company Assurant, which is the same procedure you'd go through if you filed a claim using your carrier's insurance plan.

-Bear in mind that you'll still need to pay a deductible if you file a claim using your AppleCare+ with Theft and Loss plan to replace your lost or stolen iPhone.
+Keep in mind if you file a claim using your AppleCare+ with Theft and Loss plan to replace your lost or stolen iPhone, you'll still need to pay a deductible to get a replacement device.
 The deductibles for each iPhone model is as follows: